ClickioTech/ClickioConsentSDK-Android/README.md

     )
     onReady { openDialog(context) }
 }
 ```

-In this code after successful initialization, the SDK will open the Consent Window (a transparent `Activity` with a `WebView`).
+In this code after successful initialization, the SDK will open the Consent dialog (a transparent `Activity` with a `WebView`).

 ## Setup and Usage

 ### Singleton Access

-All interactions with the Clickio SDK should be done using the `ClickioConsentSDK.getInstance()` method to obtain the singleton instance of the SDK
+All interactions with the Clickio SDK should be done using the `ClickioConsentSDK.getInstance()` method to obtain the singleton instance of the SDK.

 ### Initialization